wi-ll-69/discord.py-IP-Locator/README.md

 # discord.py-IP-locator-bot
-Copy in your bots token it
+Copy in your bots token
+Use !locate [ip]
+It will upload a map as .html
+Download and view

+any problems add will!#3633 on disc